evangipson/Terminal/README.md

     - Get the current time using the `time` command
 - Get the current networking information using the `network` command
     - Use the `help network` command to get information about valid arguments
+- Test responses from any ip address using the `ping` command
+    - Use the `help ping` command get information about valid arguments
 - Modify config values in real-time by using `edit` on any `.conf` file
     - `/system/config/color.conf` to create/remove colors
     - `/users/user/config/user.conf` to modify volume